Got Red Mites in Your Hen House? These products will help...

 Curious White Leghorn pullets

-When do you want your chooks to start laying as this will dictate what age is the best age to buy your chickens.
-Also it is a good idea to talk to a breeder and see what availability is like in the breeds that interest you.
+Also it is a good idea to talk to a breeder and see the availability is like in the breeds that interest you.
 Keeping chickens takes some forward planning so best to get set up with all the essentials before you bring the chooks home.
-Most important is the housing (chicken coop or hen house) plus you will need drinkers, feeders, shavings and feed.
+Most important is the housing (chicken coop or hen house) plus you will need appropriate drinkers, feeders, shavings and feed.

 Looking For More Information?